joaquinrz/flamingo-oss24/README.md

 flamingo get -A
 ```

-Now you can return to your Flamingo Dashboard [here](http://localhost:8080)to visualize and manage your Flux resources in each edge cluster!
+Now you can return to your Flamingo Dashboard [here](http://localhost:8080) to visualize and manage your Flux resources in each edge cluster!